-Focuses on the Key Applications domain of Certiport's industry certification for Internet and Computing Core (IC3), which covers popular word processing, spreadsheet, presentation and database applications, and the common features of all applications to help you work smarter and present yourself better.
+Focuses on the Key Applications domain of Certiport's industry certification for Internet and Computing Core (IC3), which covers popular word processing, spreadsheet, presentation and database applications, and the common features of all applications.
 Prerequisites: BCT 100 recommended.

 BCT 106 1 credit Getting Started with Word Processing